-One of the things that keeps so many of us from choosing recovery is our fear of the withdrawal symptoms we’ll experience when we stop using our drug of choice.
-Sometimes we’re so afraid of these symptoms that we assume we won’t be able to survive them.
-Instead of reaching out for help, many of us continue to suffer, not realizing that our anticipation of the symptoms might be outweighing the reality of them.
-While withdrawal is difficult to say the least, professional treatment centers can help us cope with the symptoms and ease our transition as we go through what is known as the detoxification process.
-What are some of the effects of withdrawal?
+One of the things that keep so many people from choosing recovery is the fear of the withdrawal symptoms they’ll experience when they stop using their drug of choice.
+Sometimes they’re so afraid of these symptoms that they assume they won’t be able to survive them.
+Instead of reaching out for help, many people continue to suffer.
+Unfortunately, they don’t realize that their anticipation of the symptoms might be outweighing the reality of them.
+While withdrawal is difficult, to say the least, professional treatment centers can help individuals cope with the symptoms.
+These treatment programs can also ease the transition as a person goes through the detoxification process.

 It’s time for your happy ending.
-Bayview Recovery is here to help you discover the joy and fulfillment of a life well lived, a life in recovery.
-Call 888-570-7154 today to learn how we can support you.
+Bayview Recovery is here to help you discover the joy and fulfillment of a life well-lived, a life in recovery.
+We can help you through the withdrawal period and give you the tools you need to stay sober outside of treatment.
+Call 855.478.3650 today to learn how we can support you.